Curiosittty/Portfolio1/README.md

-My first portfolio, designed by me, coded by AI.
+My first portfolio, design by me, code by AI.